Lercher/CocoR/Readme.md

 this production creates a new name in `variables` for the first ident and checks that the second ident is present in `types`.

+### Strict and Non Strict Symbol Tables

+We call a symbol table *strict*, if a declaration of a particular symbol (via `ident>table`) has to be strictly before its use (via `ident:table`).
+So the declaration of a symbol is checked when its use-token is parsed.

+We call a symbol table *non strict*, if declaration and use of a symbol can be anywhere acording to lexical scoping rules.

+In other words, you have to declare a symbol to use it.
+If a symbol table is declared as `STRICT` the declaration has to be before the use, otherwise the declaration can be anywhere inside the current lexical scope or its parent scopes.

 ### Scoped Symbols